hummingbird-project/hummingbird-docs/Hummingbird.docc/HummingbirdWebSocket/HummingbirdWebSocket.md

 ## WebSocket Client

 Given the WebSocket client implementation is almost identical to the server implementation HummingbirdWebSocket also comes with a WebSocket client.
-On top of the standard connection it also supports TLS and connections using the macOS Network framework.
+On top of the standard unencrypted connection it also supports TLS and connections using the macOS Network framework.
 You create a WebSocket client with the server URL and a closure to handle the connection.
 The closure works exactly like the WebSocket server handler detailed above.
 And then you call ``WebSocketClient/run()``.

 ```swift
 let ws = WebSocketClient(URI("ws://mywebsocket/ws")) { inbound, outbound, context in